UrbanOS-Public/csec-ev-test-drive/README.md

 - DNS Domain Verification - This is done via terraform but the verification records are commented out.
 - The DNS registration was done outside of AWS.
 This is just because the client already owned their DNS with bluehost.com.
 To configure this I logged into that account and pointed to the AWS Name Server records for our setup.

+To apply changes to terraform you can execute the `deploy.sh` script that is in the root of the terraform/ directory.
+It assumes you have a `~/.aws/smart-experience.tvfars` with the appropriate values.

+# Deploy Lambdas
+To deploy/update the lambdas you can run the `deploy.sh` script that is in the root of the lambda/ directory.
+It does an NPM install, zips up everything, uploads it to S3, then uses the [AWS CLI](https://aws.amazon.com/cli/) to update all of the functions.

 # Database
 The database is using a hosted MySQL RDS instance.
 This instance is not publicly available so you need to be inside of the Virtual Private Cloud (VPC) to be able to connect to the database.